CreeperGaming111/SCPSL-Custom-roles/README.md

 11. The kid
 12. Zone Manager

-💀I will keep udating them!
+💀I will keep updating them!

 If you have questions please contact: distroy__ on Discord